Xalsier/Xalsier/README.md

 🔭 **Child Projects**

-[StripTS Compiler](https://github.com/Xalsier/StripTS-Compiler): A TypeScript to JavaScript compiler to facilitate TS integration with my website.
+[StripTS Compiler](https://github.com/Xalsier/StripTS-Compiler): A TypeScript to JavaScript compiler to facilitate TS integration with my website.<br>
-[Webnovel-Parser](https://github.com/Xalsier/Webnovel-Parser): Isolated instance of the new webnovel parser for my webnovel, for future integration.
+[Webnovel-Parser](https://github.com/Xalsier/Webnovel-Parser): Isolated instance of the new webnovel parser for my webnovel, for future integration.<br>
 [Nak_Calendar](https://github.com/Xalsier/nak_calendar): Isolated instance of the calendar for my webnovel, for future modifications.

 🔭 **Inactive Projects:**